thieulong/FPT-Subject-Register-Bot/README.md

 > `cd FPT-Subject-Register-Bot`
 > `python -m pip install requirement.txt`

-##3.
-Download chromedriver.exe
+## 3. Download chromedriver.exe
-> Just in case the chromedriver.exe is outdated, you can download the lastest version [here](https://chromedriver.chromium.org/downloads)
+Just in case the chromedriver.exe is outdated, you can download the lastest version [here](https://chromedriver.chromium.org/downloads) and remove the default one in this repo.
+And also, check your browser version by following [this](https://www.businessinsider.com/what-version-of-google-chrome-do-i-have)